 Try as we might, we cannot ignore the tumultuous relationship between “the Lord” and the humans throughout the book of Genesis.
 Routinely, the humans make propositions in order to prevent punishments, and God responds by forcing punishments upon the humans.

-Consider the story of the Tower of Babel found in Genesis XI.
+Consider the story of the “Tower of Babel” found in Genesis XI.
 All the earth has become one single language -a phrase echoed five times in the story.
 In a post diluvian world, the humans have moved from the east, presumably to the west, in order to settle in the valley of Shinar (Northern Babylonia).

 The Lord comes “down” to the city to discover its dangers.
 If the humans create a city as they propose to do, they will be able to do anything.
 They will become proud and confident.
 This prospect is particularly threatening to the Lord.
 He beckons “us,” perhaps referring to multiple deities, to go down and baffle their language so they will scatter throughout the earth.
 It is a reminder of God’s prohibitions to the humans in the garden of Eden in Genesis.
 Recall that he does not want the humans to eat of the Tree of Knowledge, Good and Evil, for they will surely die.
 God does not want humans to become prideful with knowledge nor a great city.

 In order to prevent the humans from achieving greatness, He must confuse them.
 Thus the need for the Lord to confuse the language, balal in Hebrew like the word babble in Akkadian.
-It might be said that the Lord finds His authority in direct contest with the humans’ desire to form a city.
+It might be said that the Lord finds His authority in direct contest with the human desire to form a city.
 The shepherd longs to control and regulate the human beings because they cannot be trusted to rule themselves.
 Human greatness and pride is a challenge to God, and therefore He finds himself in conflict with the humans, opposing their will to power.